Hampton Loade railway station: Signalling

 Hampton Loade signal box controls three points, two distant signals, three starter signals, three home signals, and a set of catch points with related "Dummy" signal.
 Two of the points are located at either end of the station, controlling the exits to the loop, the third set of points controls the entrance to the siding, and are protected by the "Dummy" signal and its catch points.
-There are starter signals on the end of the down and up platforms, as well as an extra starter signal on the Brignorth end of the up platform which permits down trains starting at Hampton Loade to be despatched from the up platform.
+There are starter signals on the end of the down and up platforms, as well as an extra starter signal on the Bridgnorth end of the up platform which permits down trains starting at Hampton Loade to be despatched from the up platform.
 The home signals are located just before the loop entrance points that they protect, in the up direction a bracket carries two homes controlling entrance to the loop and main line, in the down direction a single home controls entry to the main line.
 In both directions working distant signals protect the homes.

 The Paddock Railway

-The station is also the home of the 32mm gauge (1:19 scale) model/garden Paddock Railway, which celebrated its 25th Anniversary in 2013.
+The station is also the home of the 32mm gauge (1:19 scale) model/garden Paddock Railway, which celebrated its 25th anniversary in 2013.

-Barry Railway Coach No163
+Barry Railway Coach No 163

-Hampton Loade remains the home of Barry Railway coach 163 undergoing restoration for over two decades.
-An 1895 6-wheel, 5 compartment first and second class composite built at Ashburys in Manchester, it was scrapped at Swindon on Saturday 24 November 1928, (at that time the Great Western Railway would write off its account assets on Saturdays).
+Hampton Loade was home to Barry Railway coach 163 for over three decades.
+An 1895 6-wheel, 5 compartment first and second class composite built at Ashburys in Manchester, it was renumbered 6058 by the Great Western Railway in 1922 before being scrapped at Swindon on 24 November 1928.
 The body went to the Clent Hills near Birmingham becoming a holiday home, where it remained until 1992.
-Re-wheeled onto a 4-wheel ex-Southern Railway Van C underframe on 16 August 2003 some 75 years after being scrapped, it has been in the final stages of restoration back to its opulent Barry Railway condition for several years.
+It was mounted onto a 4-wheel ex-Southern Railway Van C underframe on 16 August 2003.
+Restoration then continued, but was still incomplete when the owning group announced in 2022 that they had agreed with the Severn Valley Railway that the coach would leave the railway.
+It left Hampton Loade in May 2024 to move to the Gwili Railway.